YemingLakeForest/YemingLakeForest.github.io/_posts/2019-07-03-i-passed-aws-cert-developer.md

 Given my performance on past papers, me passing was almost a 2 sigma event.

 Now I was scared.
-The danger was me passing by fluke would in turn re-enforce this chance taking behaviour.
+The danger was me passing by fluke would in turn re-enforce this risk taking behaviour.

 Reminds me of a joke.
-A head of a trading firm placed trades against his head trader’s advice.
+The head of a trading firm placed trades against his head trader’s advice.
 The head trader told me he hoped these trades didn’t end up profitable, otherwise his boss would think that he was really on to something.

 Now that’s a fool of randomness.